Pratham2405/amber-pre-sim/README.md

 [Para about ambpdb]

 ### That which we won't cover in this repository
-It is important to know the bounds of our knowledge when starting out, and to that effect, the following will not be discussed here and the reader is referred to primary sources about them:
+It is important to know the bounds of our knowledge when starting out, and to that effect, the following will not be discussed here and the reader is referred to more primary sources:
 1. Non-standard residues encountered in protein
 2. Non-standard ligands covered in the [Corrections required]